The M.A. in Language and Literature is an academically rigorous degree program at the graduate level.

 Many of the texts studied in our courses are written in English, either primarily or through translation.
 However, the English language has a long and (let’s be honest) somewhat sordid history.
 The English language of today is a collage of many languages, due to influences from foreign invasions, mercantile trade, colonization, and the rapid spread of technology in the 20th and 21st centuries, and other factors.
 Studying the roots and origins of any particular piece of “English literature” can lead students and researchers in many different historical and cultural directions.

 Furthermore, what people think of as “English literature” tends to include a relatively small historical segment of the language – specifically, Modern English, with perhaps a smattering of Chaucerian Middle English thrown in for good measure.
 We take a broader view.
-Some of our courses go back much further, not just to the English language’s Anglo-Saxon (i.e., Old English) roots and works such as Beowulf, but even to the development of the Germanic branch of Indo-European, the influences of which can still be seen in language and literature today.
+Some of our courses go back much further and deeper, not just to the English language’s Old English roots and works such as Beowulf, but even to cognate language and literature in Old Norse, and as far back as the development of the Germanic branch of languages from Indo-European.
 At the other end of the historical spectrum, we also are interested in the use and development of the English language (and its effects on literature) now and in the future, as it appears in various media – including books, movies, television, and video games.

 In addition to more traditional areas, Signum University welcomes theses that examine elements of Tolkien studies, Inklings studies, fantasy literature, speculative fiction, and popular culture that have been hitherto overlooked by the larger academic community.

 By emphasizing both language and literature, our M.A. in Language and Literature incorporates the study of the development of English language over time.
-For example, studying Latin can help students better understand the influence of that “dead” language in English literature, whether through classical or medieval, liturgical or scientific sources.
+For example, studying Latin can help students better understand the influence of that “dead” language in English literature, whether through classical, medieval, liturgical, or scientific sources.
 The study of other languages can offer similar insights into the development and use of English literature throughout the ages.

 So, while the M.A. in Language and Literature is not technically an “English Lit” degree, we believe that our program provides students with a broader understanding of English literature than many programs that are available today.

-How can an M.A. in Language and Literature help me?
+How can an M.A. in Language & Literature help me?

 The reasons for pursuing an advanced degree can vary.
 For some people, earning a graduate degree opens up new professional or academic opportunities; for others, it is a personal measure of achievement.